Home Selling and Real Estate Capital Gains Taxes

 Real Estate Capital Gains Explained

-Real estate capital gains are, fortunately, one of the best tax breaks available to the average person.
-This means that in most situations, you have little to worry about unless your home is going to bring in a significant amount of money.
+Fortunately, real estate capital gains are one of the best tax breaks available to the average person.
+This means that you have little to worry about in most situations unless your home will bring in a significant amount of money.

 - If you are married, you can make up to $500,000 in profits before paying capital gains tax.